SanderMertens/flecs/docs/FlecsScriptTutorial.md

 [![a fence with correctly aligned pillars](img/script_tutorial/tut_playground_pillar_grid.png)](https://www.flecs.dev/explorer/?local=true&wasm=https://www.flecs.dev/explorer/playground.js&p=using%20flecs.components.*%0Ausing%20flecs.meta%0Ausing%20flecs.game%0A%0Aconst%20PI%20%3D%203.1415926%0A%0Aplane%20%7B%0A%20%20-%20Position3%7B%7D%0A%20%20-%20Rotation3%7B%24PI%20%2F%202%7D%0A%20%20-%20Rectangle%7B10000%2C%2010000%7D%0A%20%20-%20Rgb%7B0.9%2C%200.9%2C%200.9%7D%0A%7D%0A%0Aassembly%20Fence%20%7B%0A%20%20prop%20width%20%3A%20f32%20%3D%2060%0A%20%20prop%20height%20%3A%20f32%20%3D%2010%0A%20%20prop%20color%20%3A%20Rgb%20%3D%20%7B0.15%2C%200.1%2C%200.05%7D%0A%20%20%0A%20%20const%20pillar_width%20%3D%202%0A%20%20const%20pillar_spacing%20%3D%2010%0A%20%20const%20pillar_count%20%3D%20%24width%20%2F%20%24pillar_spacing%0A%20%20const%20grid_spacing%20%3D%20%24width%20%2F%20(%24pillar_count%20-%201)%0A%20%20const%20pillar_box%20%3A%20Box%20%3D%20%7B%0A%20%20%20%20%24pillar_width%2C%20%0A%20%20%20%20%24height%2C%20%0A%20%20%20%20%24pillar_width%0A%20%20%7D%0A%20%20%0A%20%20Prefab%20Pillar%20%7B%0A%20%20%20%20-%20%24color%0A%20%20%20%20-%20%24pillar_box%0A%20%20%7D%0A%20%20%20%20%0A%20%20pillars%20%7B%0A%20%20%20%20-%20Position3%7By%3A%20%24height%2F2%7D%0A%20%20%20%20-%20Grid%7B%0A%20%20%20%20%20%20x.count%3A%20%24pillar_count%0A%20%20%20%20%20%20x.spacing%3A%20%24grid_spacing%0A%20%20%20%20%20%20prefab%3A%20Pillar%20%20%20%20%0A%20%20%20%20%7D%0A%20%20%7D%20%20%0A%20%20%0A%20%20const%20bar_sep%20%3D%204%0A%20%20const%20bar_height%20%3D%202%0A%20%20const%20bar_depth%20%3D%20%24pillar_width%2F2%0A%20%20const%20bar_box%20%3A%20Box%20%3D%20%7B%0A%20%20%20%20%24width%2C%20%0A%20%20%20%20%24bar_height%2C%20%0A%20%20%20%20%24bar_depth%0A%20%20%7D%0A%20%20%0A%20%20with%20%24color%2C%20%24bar_box%20%7B%0A%20%20%20%20top_bar%20%7B%0A%20%20%20%20%20%20-%20Position3%7By%3A%20%24height%2F2%20%2B%20%24bar_sep%2F2%7D%0A%20%20%20%20%7D%0A%20%20%20%20bottom_bar%20%7B%0A%20%20%20%20%20%20-%20Position3%7By%3A%20%24height%2F2%20-%20%24bar_sep%2F2%7D%0A%20%20%20%20%7D%0A%20%20%7D%0A%7D%20%2F%2F%20Prefab%20Fence%0A%0Afence_a%20%7B%0A%20%20-%20Fence%7B%7D%0A%20%20-%20Position3%7B-10%7D%0A%7D%0A)

 We can do the same thing for the bars.
-I'll skip right to the result since it involves the very similar steps:
+I'll skip right to the result since it involves very similar steps:

 [![a fence with multiple pillars and bars](img/script_tutorial/tut_playground_grids.png)](https://www.flecs.dev/explorer/?local=true&wasm=https://www.flecs.dev/explorer/playground.js&p=using%20flecs.components.*%0Ausing%20flecs.meta%0Ausing%20flecs.game%0A%0Aconst%20PI%20%3D%203.1415926%0A%0A%2F%2F%20The%20ground%20plane%0Aplane%20%7B%0A%20%20-%20Position3%7B%7D%0A%20%20-%20Rotation3%7B%24PI%2F2%7D%0A%20%20-%20Rectangle%7B10000%2C%2010000%7D%0A%20%20-%20Rgb%7B0.9%2C%200.9%2C%200.9%7D%0A%7D%0A%0Aassembly%20Fence%20%7B%0A%20%20%2F%2F%20Fence%20parameters%0A%20%20prop%20width%20%3A%20f32%20%3D%2040%0A%20%20prop%20height%20%3A%20f32%20%3D%2020%0A%20%20const%20color%20%3A%20Rgb%20%3D%20%7B0.15%2C%200.1%2C%200.05%7D%0A%0A%20%20%2F%2F%20Pillar%20parameters%0A%20%20const%20pillar_width%20%3D%202%0A%20%20const%20pillar_spacing%20%3D%2010%0A%20%20const%20pillar_count%20%3D%20%24width%20%2F%20%24pillar_spacing%0A%20%20const%20p_grid_spacing%20%3D%20%24width%20%2F%20(%24pillar_count%20-%201)%0A%20%0A%20%20%2F%2F%20Bar%20parameters%0A%20%20const%20bar_spacing%20%3D%203%0A%20%20const%20bar_height%20%3D%202%0A%20%20const%20bar_depth%20%3D%20%24pillar_width%20%2F%202%0A%20%20const%20bar_count%20%3D%20%24height%20%2F%20%24bar_spacing%0A%20%20const%20b_grid_spacing%20%3D%20%24height%20%2F%20%24bar_count%0A%20%20%20%0A%20%20with%20Prefab%2C%20%24color%20%7B%0A%20%20%20%20Pillar%20%3A-%20Box%20%7B%0A%20%20%20%20%20%20%24pillar_width%2C%20%24height%2C%20%24pillar_width%0A%20%20%20%20%7D%0A%20%20%20%20Bar%20%3A-%20Box%20%7B%24width%2C%20%24bar_height%2C%20%24bar_depth%7D%0A%20%20%7D%20%20%20%20%0A%20%20%0A%20%20%2F%2F%20Pillars%0A%20%20pillars%20%7B%0A%20%20%20%20-%20Position3%7By%3A%20%24height%2F2%7D%0A%20%20%20%20-%20Grid%7B%0A%20%20%20%20%20%20x.count%3A%20%24pillar_count%2C%0A%20%20%20%20%20%20x.spacing%3A%20%24p_grid_spacing%0A%20%20%20%20%20%20prefab%3A%20Pillar%20%20%20%20%0A%20%20%20%20%7D%0A%20%20%7D%0A%0A%20%20%2F%2F%20Bars%0A%20%20bars%20%7B%0A%20%20%20%20-%20Position3%7By%3A%20%24height%2F2%7D%0A%20%20%20%20-%20Grid%7B%0A%20%20%20%20%20%20y.count%3A%20%24bar_count%2C%0A%20%20%20%20%20%20y.spacing%3A%20%24b_grid_spacing%0A%20%20%20%20%20%20prefab%3A%20Bar%20%20%20%20%0A%20%20%20%20%7D%0A%20%20%7D%0A%7D%20%2F%2F%20assembly%20Fence%0A%0Afence%20%3A-%20Fence%7B%7D)